meganzhao/Android_Minesweeper/README.md

 # Minesweeper
-A basic Android implementation of the *Minesweeper*.
+A basic Android implementation of the game *Minesweeper*.

 ## How To Run
 ```